menumbing/menumbing/oauth2-resource-server/README.md

 ## Provider

-This package 3 data providers to retrieve User/Client data using the access token received from incoming request.
+This package has 3 data providers to retrieve User/Client data using the access token received from incoming request.
 The following are the available providers:

 - `API`: User/Client data is retrieved by requesting API to OAuth Server.